 Being "in control" is a big issue in most people's lives.
-Most of us are uncomfortable being out of control because it brings anxiety, uncertainty, confusion, panic, and a loss of self-confidence, depending on how severe the loss of control is.
+Most of us are uncomfortable being out of control.
+It brings anxiety, uncertainty, confusion, panic, and a loss of self-confidence.

-It may not seem obvious but if you live entirely in the present, you are in control.
-And, your body (your cells) must be functioning well in order for you to feel that you are in a state of well-being.
+It may not seem obvious, but if you live entirely in the present, then you are in control.
+Your body must be functioning well in order for you to feel that you are in a state of well-being.
 You can't be in control without a good night's sleep, because poor sleep leads to hormonal imbalances and several other problems.
-You need a steady flow of energy from regular eating habits and a whole-foods diet.
-There can't be constant stress, which steadily erodes the body's ability to rebalance itself after the last stress response has occurred.
+You need a steady flow of energy from regular eating habits and a whole-food diet.
+There can't be constant stress, which steadily erodes the body's ability to rebalance itself.
 Chronic low-grade stress is a major hidden health hazard in our modern lives.

 According to Deepak Chopra, "We are also embedded in the field of infinite intelligence that we call consciousness, but unlike a cell, we can lose contact with that field."
 Being in control requires that we tune in to the level of consciousness that isn't disturbed by external stress.
 This is actually a natural steady state.
 Unfortunately, our lives with its stress, distractions, and fast pace, remain steady and be in the present moment requires us consciously be mindful.
 How, then, do we cultivate present-moment awareness and stay in control?